 Maintenance and Repair

 Trane manufactures high-quality products, which usually hold up well over many years.
 However, you should service the system at least once per year, as this will ensure it remains running at an optimal level.
 Your HVAC technician might even spot potential problems before they arise and turn a repair job into a replacement.
+For more detailed information we refer you to our article on HVAC preventative maintenance guide.

 The average cost for an HVAC tune-up is $200, but you could pay between $75 and $350, depending on where you live and how large your system is.
 Trane’s repair prices are comparable to competitor brands,